graphql/graphql-spec/README.md

 ### Validation

-By using the type system, it can be pre-determined whether a GraphQL query is valid or not.
+By using the type system, it can be predetermined whether a GraphQL query is valid or not.
 This allows servers and clients to effectively inform developers when an invalid query has been created, without having to rely on runtime checks.